-How to Configure and Manage a Supervisor
+Configuring and Managing a Supervisor

-You use the clusters service to enable and disable a Supervisor, or edit the configuration of an existing Supervisor.
-The clusters service is provided within the namespace_management package.
+You use the Clusters service to enable and disable a Supervisor, or edit the configuration of an existing Supervisor.
+The Clusters service is provided within the namespace management package.

 You can enable a vSphere cluster to manage Kubernetes workload objects, only after you enable vSphere DRS in a fully automated mode and enable HA on the cluster.